-It is also an offence committed by any person under 18 to purchase alcohol on licensed premises.
+It is also an offence committed by any person under 18 to purchase or attempt to purchase alcohol on licensed premises.

 In the case of selling or allowing the sale of alcohol to an under 18 year old there may be a defence of due diligence available.
 Not only are the sellers at risk of prosecution but also the Designated Premises Supervisor, Personal Licence holders and even the Premises Licence holder.
-Furthermore, repeat offences are more likely to lead to a Review of the Premises Licence being brought.
+Furthermore, repeat offences are more likely to lead to a Review of the Premises Licence.

-A proof of age scheme is now a legal requirement requiring high quality photographic identification to minimise the chances of prosecution.
-In most areas the only acceptable forms of identification will be a driving licence, passport or an identity card bearing the PASS hologram or ultraviolet feature.
+A proof of age scheme now legally requires high quality photographic identification to minimise the chances of an under age sale.
+In most cases the only acceptable forms of identification will be a driving licence, passport or an identity card bearing the PASS hologram or ultraviolet feature.
 Remember the Home Office has approved the use of Military ID Cards.
 Many establishments are now adopting a Challenge 21 or Challenge 25 policy to afford a safety net.
 This means that anyone who appears to be under the stated age will be required to produce identification.
-A poster to this effect should be prominently displayed at your premises for the benefit of both staff and customers.
+It may be sensible to display a poster to this effect prominently at your premises for the benefit of both staff and customers.